prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 A: [`ThreadExecutor`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) or `ExecutionContext` or [`Threadpool`](https://docs.rs/threadpool/1.7.1/threadpool/)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-By default the `ExecutionContext.global` sets the parallelism level of its underlying `fork-join` pool to the amount of available processors
+By default the `ForkJoinPool.commonPool()` sets the parallelism level of its underlying `fork-join` pool to the amount of available processors

-`ForkJoinPool` can increase the amount of threads beyond its `parallelismLevel` only in the presence of blocking computation.
+in scala `ForkJoinPool` can increase the amount of threads beyond its `parallelismLevel` only in the presence of blocking computation.

 Let’s assume that we want to use a order API of some retail company